TatianaS7/uCreate/README.md

 # UCreate - Creative Networking App

 My idea behind UCreate was to build a platform for creatives of all fields to network, find a community, and share what they're passionate about.
-It started when I took a User Experience Design course through Cornell from August 2021 to January 2022.
+It started when I took a User Experience Design course through [eCornell](https://ecornell.cornell.edu/certificates/technology/user-experience-design/) from August 2021 to January 2022.

 I went through the whole process of researching, conducting surveys, and analyzing the data to have a true understanding of my user group.

-I didn't want to stop there, so after using Figma to design a mockup of the application, I used my training from Year Up/Pluralsight's Learn to Code Academy, to start building with JavaScript.
+I didn't want to stop there, so after using Figma to design a mockup of the application, I used my training from [Year Up/Pluralsight's Learn to Code Academy](https://yearup.widen.net/s/fqm66ncbmv/pluralsight-case-study), to start building with JavaScript.

 My strength has been in frontend design, so I challenged myself to learn backend with the technologies MySql and Node.js so I could create a fullstack application.